Theisen's: History

-Theisen's was founded in 1927 as Theisen Battery & Electric by Leo and Kathryn Theisen, and was located on 8th Street in downtown Dubuque, Iowa.
-In 1948 the company became the Theisen-O'Neill Tire Company, before being known as Theisen Distributing, and then assumed its current name of Theisen Supply, Inc.

-Theisen's, in recent years in a few locations has also been known for its popcorn machine, for shopping customers.

 Initially based in Dubuque with one store, the company opened a second store in Maquoketa, Iowa in 1957.
 During the 1960s and 1970s the company opened additional stores in Anamosa, Dyersville, Tipton, DeWitt, and Monticello.
 In 1979 Theisen's left the 8th Street store, moving the retail operation to its current location on Dodge Street (US Route 20).
 In recent years the company has expanded to new locations, such as Marshalltown, Charles City, Indianola and Cedar Rapids, relocated several stores to larger facilities, and built an addition on to the Dubuque store.

-In 2016, Brannon Dixon was named president.
+From 1956-2016, Leo A. (Jim) Theisen led the business.
+Later, Chris Theisen assumed role of President and CEO.
+On July 1, 2024, Tony Theisen was named President and CEO as Chris Theisen transitioned to Chief Community Officer.

+A New Theisen's Experience

+On January 28th 2024, Theisen's marketing team sent out an email promising that "A New Theisen's Experience Awaits!" along with a countdown timer for two days.
+On Tuesday, January 30th 2024, visitors were greeted with a new website that enhanced the user experience.